input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ### Establishing partner chain on Cardano

-Each partner chain is identified by the Genesis UTXO and it has some governance.
+Each partner chain is identified by the Genesis UTXO and has a governance authority.
 Use `<node-executable> smart-contracts governance init -c <GENESIS_UTXO> -g <GOVERNANCE_AUTHORITY> -t <THRESHOLD> -k <PAYMENT_KEY_FILE>` command to spend the UTXO that will become the Genesis UTXO of your chain.
 The Genesis UTXO has to be spendable by the payment key.